- The Australian Bureau of Statistics (ABS) is a major source of data for the agricultural

 etc) used to derive emission estimates.

-- The Department of the Environment publishes a suite of reports
+- The Department of the Environment and Energy publishes a suite of reports

 that, together, constitute the Australian National Greenhouse Accounts.
 The